satnaing/astro-paper/src/content/blog/setting-dates-via-git-hooks.md

 #### Improvement - More Explicit

-This could be added to to only look for files that we markdown files in the `blog` directory, as these are the only ones tha will have the right frontmatter
+This could be added to only look for files that we markdown files in the `blog` directory, as these are the only ones that will have the right frontmatter

 ---